 Work zone safety is at the center of MoDOT's safety culture.
 It is a driving force in all maintenance and construction work.
 Just as MoDOT expects its crews to be safe and visible, it also expects contractors to provide safe work zones and visible workers.
-This is demonstrated by the partnership MoDOT has with contractors using the same personal protection equipment it uses.
+This is demonstrated by the partnership MoDOT has with contractors using the same personal protection equipment it uses; no matter if he is a state employee or a contract employee.
 Staying safe in work zones is also a partnership the department shares with the driving public.
 MoDOT wants everyone to get home safely.
 While MoDOT makes every effort to work safely, it is counting on motorists to pay attention, slow down and move over.

-For crash reports entered to date for calendar year 2014, Missouri work zones have experienced seven fatalities and 29 serious injuries.
-Fifty percent of the work zone fatalities were unbuckled.
+For calendar year 2014, Missouri work zones have experienced 31 crashes resulting in five fatalities and one serious injury.
+Work zone crashes are down from this time last year.
+However, the number of fatalities has increased.
+Eighty percent of the work zone fatalities were unbuckled.

-\YTD 2014 - First, second, third and fourth quarter fatalities were derived from TMS.
-Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures will only illustrate data derived from TMS for first, second and third quarters.
-Fourth quarter TMS data incomplete.
+YTD 2014 - First and second quarter fatalities were derived from TMS.
+Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures for first quarter will only illustrate data derived from TMS.
+Second quarter 2014 data is unavailable through the MSHP radio reports.

-\YTD 2014 - Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures for the first, second and third quarters of 2014 will only illustrate data derived from TMS.
-Fourth quarter 2014 data is unavailable through the MSHP radio reports.
+YTD 2014 - Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures for the first quarter of 2014 will only illustrate data derived from TMS.
+Second quarter 2014 data is unavailable through the MSHP radio reports.